The San Francisco Piers

 Pier 45

-Pier 45 has three really cool attractions, two World War II ships to climb around on and a funky museum:
+Pier 45 has two really cool attractions, a World War II submarine to climb around on and a funky museum:

 • The USS Pampanito, a submarine used in WWII in the Pacific.